Fighting reported near suspected chemical arms site in Syria

 Republican senators on Sunday pressed President Barack Obama to intervene, saying America could attack Syrian air bases with missiles but should not send in ground troops.

-Neutralizing Assad’s air advantage over the rebels “could turn the tide of battle pretty quickly,” Republican Senator Lindsey Graham told a CBS news program.
+Neutralizing Assad’s air advantage over the rebels “could turn the tide of battle pretty quickly,” Republican Senator Lindsey Graham told a CBS news programme.

 In Barzeh at least nine people were killed and 70 were wounded in the last three days, mostly from army shelling.
 The district is home to a military hospital, hit by rocket-propelled grenades and mortar rounds on Sunday, and an electronic eavesdropping facility, as well as a military police compound and another army unit, the sources said.